LIBRARY

 To access the materials stored in a locked cupboard you will need to:

-1. Unlock the combination padlock and chain on the cupboard handles (if you have forgotten the code, ask the librarian)
+1. Unlock the combination padlock and chain on the cupboard handles (the code has something to do with posting a letter from here)

 2. Choose your item(s) for borrowing (there is a complete list in a red folder)